The TELNET protocol allows virtual network terminals to be connected to

 features added including encryption.

-Remote exploitation of an input validation error in multiple telnet
+Remote exploitation of a buffer overflow vulnerability in multiple

-The vulnerability specifically exists in the handling of the NEW-ENVIRON
+The vulnerability specifically exists in the env_opt_add() function of

-Successful exploitation of the vulnerability would allow an attacker to
+Successful exploitation of this vulnerability could allow an attacker to

 In order to exploit this vulnerability, an attacker would need to